Trinity (nuclear test): Detonation

 The scientists wanted good visibility, low humidity, light winds at low altitude, and westerly winds at high altitude for the test.
 The best weather was predicted between July 18 and 21, but the Potsdam Conference was due to start on July 16 and President Harry S. Truman wanted the test to be conducted before the conference began.
 It was therefore scheduled for July 16, the earliest date at which the bomb components would be available.

 The detonation was initially planned for 04:00 MWT but was postponed because of rain and lightning from early that morning.
-It was feared that the danger from radiation and fallout would be increased by rain, and lightning had the scientists concerned about a premature detonation.
+It was feared that the danger from radiation and fallout would be increased by rain, and lightning had the scientists concerned about a premature detonation, as had happened with a model of the electrical system.
 A crucial favorable weather report came in at 04:45, and the final twenty-minute countdown began at 05:10, read by Samuel Allison.
+A rocket launched at 5:25 to signal five minutes before detonation; another rocket fired at 5:29.
+At 5:29:15, a switch in the control bunker started the detonation timer.
 By 05:30 the rain had gone.
-There were some communication problems.
-The shortwave radio frequency for communicating with the B-29s was shared with the Voice of America, and the FM radios shared a frequency with a railroad freight yard in San Antonio, Texas.
+There were some communication problems: the shortwave radio frequency for communicating with the B-29s was shared with the Voice of America, and the FM radios shared a frequency with a railroad freight yard in San Antonio, Texas.

 Two circling B-29s observed the test, with Shields again flying the lead plane.
-They carried members of Project Alberta, who would carry out airborne measurements during the atomic missions.
-These included Captain Deak Parsons, the Associate Director of the Los Alamos Laboratory and the head of Project Alberta; Luis Alvarez, Harold Agnew, Bernard Waldman, Wolfgang Panofsky, and William Penney.
+They carried members of Project Alberta who would carry out airborne measurements during the atomic bombing missions over Japan.
+These included Captain Deak Parsons, the associate director of the Los Alamos Laboratory and the head of Project Alberta; Luis Alvarez, Harold Agnew, Bernard Waldman, Wolfgang Panofsky, and William Penney.
 The overcast sky obscured their view of the test site.